-Educational Notification and Disclosure of Actions risking Loss of Life by (END ALL) Hazing Act.
-The END ALL Hazing Act requires each institution of higher education that receives federal student aid to maintain and update biannually a website page that discloses student organization violations of the institution’s code of conduct that threaten the safety of students.
+The Stop Campus Hazing Act (S.2901H.R.
+5646) requires each institution of higher education that receives federal student aid to maintain and update biannually a website page that discloses student organization violations of the institution’s code of conduct that threaten the safety of students.
 The report would detail the corrective measures imposed by the school on the student organization.
 This would allow students and parents to make more informed decisions about which student organizations are safe to join.
 States such as South Carolina and Pennsylvania have already adapted similar laws, but it would be more effective for federal law to include these disclosures to cover all schools.

 STATE LEGISLATION